 To return to the main screen, hit the keyboard icon.
 You can change the Dictation language or set a specific language as a default option by going to the Keyboard Settings.
 Settings → General → Keyboard → Dictation language.

 Though quite smooth and seamless in usage, this feature is currently being scrutinized because of the recent privacy breach incidences.
-Thus to keep safety first, you might want to forgo the ease and remove the mic icon from your iPhone or iPad Keyboard.
-Don’t worry we have got you covered there as well, click on the link for more info.
+Thus to keep safety first, you might want to forgo the ease and remove the mic icon from iPhone or iPad Keyboard.
+Don’t worry we have got you covered there as well.

 Slightly hidden under the wrap is the option to check the definition of a word.
 And it can be done with utmost ease.
 Simply touch the word and hit Select in the popup window.
 Then, tap on Look Up.
 On the next screen, you should see the definition of the word.